alexandrabaturina/weather-journal/README.md

 # FEND Project #3: Weather Journal
 ## Overview

-**Weather Journal** is the third project of Udacity [Front End Web Developer](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) nanodegree program..
+**Weather Journal** is the third project of Udacity [Front End Web Developer](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) nanodegree program.
 It requires to build a single-page JavaScript app which creates a weather record for user based on their input and data from [OpenWeatherMap API](https://openweathermap.org/api).

-The goals of the project is to practice with:
+The goal of the project is to practice with:
 * setting up ***Node*** environment with ***Express*** and project dependencies
 * setting up a server with ```GET``` and ```POST``` routes
 * using ```fetch API``` with [OpenWeatherMap API](https://openweathermap.org/api) credentials